LouisGaravaglia/IPAz/README.md

 **PERFORMANCE**

-I was pitted against several performance issues throughout this project, one that required a complete architecture overhaul and that was the issue of sorting.
+I was pitted against several performance issues throughout this project.
+One that stood out and required a complete architecture overhaul was the issue of sorting.

-I originally was using jinja templates to populate the wine results to the page, but this was proving to be time-consuming and let to a bad UX for waiting for the results to take effect when trying to sort the results.
-After also realizing that pagination would be necessary, I changed to a frontend centric model.
-All wine results would be sent to the frontend and a javascript function would loop over any necessary sorting functions based on the user's choices.
+I originally was using jinja templates to populate the wine results to the DOM.
+Unfortunately, this was proving to be time-consuming and led to a bad UX when trying to sort the wine results.

+Considering that pagination would also be necessary, I switched to a frontend centric model.
+All wine results would be sent to the frontend and stored as an array in a variable.

+A javascript function would then loop over any necessary sorting functions based on the user's choices.
 Then a separate function would take those results and separate them into sub-arrays in order to be paginated.